OutSystems/docs-product/src/extensibility-and-integration/integration-builder/connectors/integration-salesforce-oauth-client.md

 1. On the **Permission Set** page you just created, click **Manage Assignments**, and then click **Add Assignments**.

-1. Select and assign a user.
-We recommend assigning a specific user, and that user should have permission to read, write, and delete data from Salesforce business objects.
+1. Select and assign the user account you chose in step 1.

+1. Go back to the the Permission Set page and click the link named Assigned Connected Apps.

+1. Click the Edit button.

+1. Add the Connected App you created to the Enabled Connected Apps list and click Save.

 1. Navigate back to **App Manager**.

-1. For the app you created, click the arrow on the right and select **Manage**.
+1. Find the connected app you created earlier, click the arrow on the right and select **Manage**.

 1. Click **Edit Policies.**